usnistgov/ARIAC/wiki/documentation/competition_specifications.md

     <!-- While the robot is in the middle of doing kitting or assembly, an event will trigger one of the two robots to breakdown.
 The disabled robot can not be used for any task and the other robot needs to do a task changeover.  -->

 ---
-The competition will consist of 20 trials: 5 trials of each of the 4 scenarios.
+The competition will consist of 15 trials: 5 trials for each scenario.
 Each trial will receive a score based on completion and efficiency metrics outlined on the [Scoring section](scoring.md).
 Details of the agility challenges used in these scenarios can be found on the [agility challenge](agility_challenges.md) page.

 ---